New! John Hardin of Burke County, NC and Washington County, Indiana Son of Gabriel Harding

 of Chatham County.

 William "Buck" Hardin.
 Waited on the grand jury Feb.
-Term 1785.This could very well be Gabriel Hardin's younger brother, age about 65, who followed Gabriel from Brunswick to Lunenburg to Moore.
+Term 1785.This could very well be Gabriel Hardin's younger brother, age about 60, who followed Gabriel from Brunswick to Lunenburg, and possibly to Moore.

 William Hardin, Jr. Implied by